The Derbyshire Lieutenancy Office is operated by Derbyshire Dales District Council.

 - Participation in civic, voluntary and social events within the County.

-- Liaison with local units of the Royal Navy, Royal Marines, Army, Royal Air Force and their associated Cadet Forces.
+- Liaison with local units of the Royal Navy, Army, Royal Air Force and their associated Cadet Forces.

-The Lord-Lieutenant, with Her Majesty The Queen's approval, may appoint a Deputy Lieutenant to be the Vice Lord-Lieutenant to assist the Lord-Lieutenant by standing in when he is absent, sick or otherwise unable to act.
-The current Vice Lord-Lieutenant is Colonel John Samuel Wilson OBE.
+The Lord-Lieutenant, with Her Majesty The Queen's approval, may appoint a Deputy Lieutenant to be the Vice Lord-Lieutenant to assist the Lord-Lieutenant by standing in when he/she is absent, sick or otherwise unable to act.
+The current Vice Lord-Lieutenant is Colonel John Samuel Wilson OBE DL.

 Lord-Lieutenants are required to appoint Deputy Lieutenants within an establishment which varies according to the population of the county.
 In Derbyshire a maximum of 47 Deputy Lieutenants may be appointed to the Active List.
 They are appointed by the Lord-Lieutenant subject only to Her Majesty the Queen not disapproving the Commission.
 The letters DL appear after their names.

-When required, active Deputy Lieutenants in the County (listed below) assist the Lord-Lieutenant or deputise for him.
+When required, active Deputy Lieutenants in the County (listed below) assist the Lord-Lieutenant or deputise for him/her.

 At the age of 75 Deputy Lieutenants are transferred from the Active List onto the Supplemental List.

 Current (Active) Deputy Lieutenants are: